-A website is arguably the most crucial sales and marketing tool for businesses.
+website is arguably the most crucial sales and marketing tool for businesses.
 But there is often confusion around the best platform to use.
 Which will provide the best functionality at the best price, and without hidden costs?

-We’ve focussed our comparison on WordPress, Wix, Weebly, Squarespace and Zoho Sites.
-While these sites are capable of eCommerce, this article has been written for businesses that don’t primarily sell their goods or services online.
-For a comparison of eCommerce websites, please check back as we are working on a new article with this information.
+We've focussed our comparison on WordPress, Wix, Weebly, Squarespace and Zoho Sites.
+While these sites are capable of eCommerce, this article has been written for businesses that don't primarily sell their goods or services online.

 Developing a website from scratch and with 100% custom code is expensive and, most of the time, unnecessary.
-Instead, Content Management Systems (CMS) like the ones we are comparing offer themes, which are templates that can be customised.
+Instead, most platforms like the ones we are comparing offer themes, which are templates that can be customised.
 These themes have built-in features, design functionality and page layouts.
 For example, themes will usually have a pre-built page for Home, About Us, Contact, and Blog with some variation based on different industries.
 Some will include options for carousel images, while others might offer a parallax effect.
-So, it’s important to choose a theme that is as closely suited to what you want as possible, as it will require less customisation.
+So, it's important to choose a theme that is as closely suited to what you want as possible, as it will require less customisation.

 WordPress offers the largest selection of themes, and these themes have the most variation of functionality.
 The remaining systems are actually all fairly similar and don't have very many themes on offer.
 This limited selection can be a good thing though - it makes it much less complex and time-consuming to find a theme you like, especially for businesses not looking for anything particularly unique.

 While themes offer pre-developed layouts and functionality, everything within them can be easily customised to suit your brand.
 Fonts, colours, images and content can all be altered to align with your branding.
 Layouts can also be edited easily at a basic level by adding or removing sections such as video, image or text blocks.
-What you typically can’t change are effects.
-For example, if you want a page to display your portfolio of work or case studies, and you want something to happen when the mouse hovers over an image (like text appearing or a colour changing), this will already need to be a feature offered by a theme.
+What you typically can't change are effects.
+For example, if you want a page to display your portfolio of work or case studies, and you want something to happen when the mouse hovers over an image (like text appearing or a colour changing), this will often already need to be a feature offered by a theme.

-Again, WordPress themes offer the most options and flexibility, whereas the rest of the CMSs are similar in their simplicity.
+Again, WordPress themes offer the most options and flexibility, whereas the rest of the platforms are similar in their simplicity.
 WordPress also offers the widest variety of plugins to themes, which allow another layer of customisation.
-For example, if a theme doesn’t include a testimonial carousel feature, a plugin can be added without having to create any custom code.
+For example, if a theme doesn't include a testimonial carousel feature, a plugin can be added without having to create any custom code.

 At this point, you're probably thinking that WordPress is the best choice, but it does have a few downsides.